mathisbot/opengl-fps/README.md

 <a name="built-with"></a>

 * [C][c-url]
+* [cglm][cglm-url] (0.9.2)
+* [GLEW][glew-url] (2.1.0)
 * [SDL2][sdl-url] (2.28.5)
 * [SDL_mixer][sdl_mixer-url] (2.6.3)

 #### Quick note

+cglm stands for OpenGL Mathematics (glm) for C. Its is a highly optimized 2D/3D math library. cglm provides lot of utils to help math operations to be fast and quick to write.
+The functions implemented take advantage of SSE2 and vectorization.

 SDL_mixer is not part of the default SDL library.
 However, it is an official SDL extension promoted on the SDL website.
 It is also practically indispensable when developing a game, as it allows several sounds to be played at the same time, which is impossible with SDL alone.

+GLEW stands for OpenGL Extension Wrangler.
+It is an extension that loads OpenGL function headers : as stated before, OpenGL's implementation is the responsibility of the card manufacturer.
+GLEW takes care of retrieving and normalizing function names.

+> GLEW provides efficient run-time mechanisms for determining which OpenGL extensions are supported on the target platform.
+OpenGL core and extension functionality is exposed in a single header file.

+on *glew.curseforge.net*

 <p align="right">(<a href="#readme-top">Up</a>)</p>